I am interested in the study of evolutionary processes such as sexual selection or immune response on the molecular/protein scale. To do this I

 the myriad experiments being undertaken by our team.

-I am interested in social insect reproduction and immunity and responsible for running the CIBER honeybee lab.
+I study social insect reproduction and immunity and run the CIBER honeybee lab.

 My research focuses on proteomics and the use of mass spectrometry to understand metabolic networks